Jamaica, VT 05343

 There will be two Ball Mountain Dam releases this year, in both May and September.
 Please see below for more details.

 The U.S. Army Corps of Engineers periodically schedules water releases from the Ball Mountain Dam for recreational paddling on the West River.The controlled releases make for great whitewater paddling.
 Jamaica State Park is the center of paddling activity.
 In the fall, a truck shuttle (fee service) operates on a two-mile stretch of the West River Trail within the park which allows paddlers to maximize time on the most popular section class II to IV rapids.

 Day use for the event weekends is paid at the park entrance.
 Bracelets will be issued for day entry ensuring fast re-entry for those that leave the park.
+Everyone entering the park must have proof of paid admission.
 Per person day fees are valid at Jamaica or any other park on the day paid.
-Paid parking passes off site are no longer valid for park entry.
+Paid parking passes off site are not valid for park entry.

 Camping space at Jamaica State Park fills quickly in advance for event weekends, so book your stay now.